dotkernel/api-documentation/docs/book/v6/tutorials/create-book-module-via-dot-maker.md

 ```

 The `BookService` class will require minor modifications for the `getBooks()` and `saveBook()` methods, to add the custom properties added in the previous step.
-The class should look like the following after updating the methods/
+The class should look like the following after updating the methods.

 * `src/Book/src/Service/BookService.php`